List of Hollyoaks characters introduced in 2015: Louis Loveday

 Louis Loveday, played by Karl Collins, made his first on-screen appearance on 3 March 2015.
 The basis of the character was announced on 15 November 2014, whilst details about the character, including name and casting were announced on 10 February 2015.
-On 22 January 2019 Louis was killed off when he was murdered by Breda McQueen (Moya Brady).
+On 22 January 2019, Louis was killed-off when he was murdered by Breda McQueen (Moya Brady).

 Louis has been billed as a great dad, teacher and cook, as well as letting Simone believe that she is in charge.
-Louis is the new deputy head at Hollyoaks High.
-When baby Rose is kidnapped the suspicion turns to Louis after finding a file with pictures of local girls unaware that the file belongs to Simone who is searching for their daughter Lisa, Louis is arrested therefore making Simone admit the truth.
+Louis is the new deputy headteacher at Hollyoaks High.
+When baby Rose Lomax is kidnapped, the suspicion turns to Louis after finding a file with pictures of local girls unaware that the file belongs to his wife Simone Loveday (Jacqueline Boatswain) who is searching for their daughter Lisa (Rachel Adedeji), Louis is arrested therefore making Simone admit the truth.

-In November 2015, it is discovered that Louis' wife Simone is pregnant, however, on Christmas Eve, they reveal Simone has suffered a miscarriage.
-In March 2016, Simone discovers Louis and Joanne's affair, resulting in her throwing them out and them arguing on several occasions, but Simone later decides to give their marriage another chance, but they walk in on Sonia and Zack and are disgusted.
+In November 2015, it is discovered that Simone is pregnant, however, on Christmas Eve, they reveal Simone has suffered a miscarriage.
+In March 2016, Simone discovers Louis' affair with Joanne Cardsley (Rachel Leskovac), resulting in her throwing them out and them arguing on several occasions, but Simone later decides to give their marriage another chance, but they walk in on their son Zack (Duayne Boachie) and Sonia Albright (Kiza Deen) and are disgusted.
 They are left gobsmacked to discover that Sonia is not the real Lisa.
 They come face to face with Lisa at the police station and she returns home with them, however, he and Simone struggle to bond with her.

-In September 2016, Louis worries for his friend, Nancy Osborne when her leg freezes at the school, resulting in him taking her to the hospital, but she later leaves, insisting she is fine.
-In December 2016, Louis is revealed to be the father of Leela Lomax's son Daniel Lomax.
+In September 2016, Louis worries for his friend, Nancy Osborne (Jessica Fox) when her leg freezes at the school, resulting in him taking her to the hospital, but she later leaves, insisting she is fine.
+In December 2016, Louis is revealed to be the father of Leela Lomax's (Kirsty-Leigh Porter) son, Daniel.
 Zack and Leela have a relationship and Louis is unhappy but he tried to make amends with Zack but Zack is not pleased when he shows up at the Lomax house.
 Louis still wants to be a part of Daniel's life.

-In January 2019, Louis was killed by Breda McQueen after she had injured him and moved him to an abandoned pig farm to convalesce but killed him when she discovered that he knew that she had murdered 3 other men and had just been telling her what she wanted to hear by saying his future was with Leela Lomax and his son, Daniel and that he loved them when it was actually Simone Loveday that he loved.
+In January 2019, Louis is killed by Breda McQueen (Moya Brady) after she had injured him and moved him to an abandoned pig farm to convalesce but killed him when she discovered that he knew that she had murdered three other men and had just been telling her what she wanted to hear by saying his future was with Leela and Daniel and that he loved them when it was actually Simone that he loved.
 Breda angrily bludgeons Louis with a phone and later burns Louis's clothes and mobile phone.

-In August 2019, Louis body is found in the village pond, having been moved from its original burial site at Breda's farm.
+In August 2019, Louis' body is found in the village pond, having been moved from its original burial site at Breda's pig farm.

 In August 2017, the revelation that Louis is Daniel's father was longlisted for Best Shock Twist at the Inside Soap Awards.
 The nomination did not progress to the viewer-voted shortlist.